 - You believe in what He taught and agree with it.

 - You believe in His ways, believe His ways are the only way for mankind, and you yourself desire to follow those same ways (love the Lord your God with all your mind, all your heart, all your soul, and with all your strength).
 His way of living, teaching, etc. It doesn’t mean you will be perfect, but you strive to love Him in all ways, and seek forgiveness when you fall.

-- You desire for others to know of Him because what you have received from Jesus no one can take away from you, and you want others to know what you have found and believe in Him.
+- You desire for others to know of Him because you love them and want them saved from sin.
+You want others to know what you have found and believe in Him.